 (6) Verb – {hit, took…}

-This set of rules which will generate only a small fraction of the sentences of English is a simple phrase structure grammar.
-Each of these rules is of form X -> Y, where X is a single element and Y is a string consisting of one or more elements.
+This set of rules, which will generate only a small fraction of English sentences, is a simple phrase structure grammar.
+Each rule is of form X -> Y, where X is a single element, and Y is a string of one or more elements.
 The terminal string generated by the rules is the + man+ hit + the + ball, and it takes nine steps to generate this string of words.
-The set of nine strings, including the initial string, the terminal string and seven intermediary strings constitute a derivation of the sentence The man hit the ball in terms of this particular phrase structure grammar.
+The set of nine strings, including the initial string, the terminal string and seven intermediary strings, constitute a derivation of the sentence The man hit the ball in terms of this particular phrase structure grammar.

 Operation of Rewriting

-Whenever we apply a rule we put brackets, as it were, around the string of elements that are introduced by the rule and we label the string within the brackets as an instance of the element that has been rewritten by the rule.
+Whenever we apply a rule, we put brackets, as it were, around the string of elements that are introduced by the rule, and we label the string within the brackets as an instance of the element that the rule has rewritten.
 An alternative and equivalent means of representing the labelled bracketing assigned to strings of elements generated by a phrase structure grammar is a tree diagram.
-Since tree diagrams are visually clearer than sequences of symbols and brackets, they are more commonly used in the literature.
-The labelled bracketing, associated with a terminal string generated by a phrase structure is called a phrase marker.
+Since tree diagrams are visually more precise than sequences of symbols and brackets, they are more commonly used in the literature.
+The labelled bracketing, associated with a terminal string generated by a phrase structure, is called a phrase marker.

-The revolutionary step that Chomsky took, as far as linguistics is concerned, was to draw upon this branch of mathematics and apply it to natural languages, like English, rather than to the artificial languages constructed by logicians and computer scientists.
-But he did more than simply take over and adapt for the use of linguists an existing system of formalization and a set of theorems proved by others.
-He made an independent and original contribution to the study of formal systems from a purely mathematical point of view.
-The mathematical investigation of phrase structure grammar is now well advanced, and various degrees of equivalence has been proved which also formalise the notion of bracketing or immediate constituent structure.
+Chomsky’s revolutionary step, as far as linguistics is concerned, was to draw upon this branch of mathematics and apply it to natural languages, like English, rather than to the artificial languages constructed by logicians and computer scientists.
+But he did more than take over and adapt for the use of linguists an existing system of formalisation and a set of theorems proved by others.
+He made an independent and original contribution to studying formal systems from a purely mathematical point of view.
+The mathematical investigation of phrase structure grammar is now well advanced, and various degrees of equivalence have been proved, which also formalise the notion of bracketing or immediate constituent structure.